steadycalls/seo-audit-pipeline/README.md

 # Automated SEO Audit Pipeline

 This project provides a complete, automated pipeline for conducting technical SEO audits across multiple websites.
-It uses Screaming Frog SEO Spider for crawling, PostgreSQL for data storage, and a set of PowerShell and Python scripts for orchestration, ETL, and backups.
+It uses Screaming Frog SEO Spider for crawling, PostgreSQL for data storage, and a suite of PowerShell and Python scripts for orchestration, ETL, and backups.
+The entire setup process is automated with a master PowerShell script.

 ![Architecture Diagram](docs/architecture.png)